projectsveltos/sveltos/docs/template/template.md

 ## Introduction to Templates

-Sveltos allows you to represent add-ons and applications as templates.
-Before deploying to the managed clusters, Sveltos instantiates these templates.
-It can gather the information required either from the management cluster or the managed clusters.
+Sveltos lets you define add-ons and applications using templates.
+Before deploying to the managed clusters, Sveltos instantiates these templates using information gathered from the management cluster.

 ### Example - Calico Deployment

-Let's assume you woild like to deploy Calico CNI in multiple CAPI-powered clusters while fetching Pod CIDRs from the corresponding CAPI Cluster instance.
-With the ClusterProfile definition, you can create a configuration that specifies these details, and the deployment will be distributed to all matching clusters.
+Imagine you want to set up Calico CNI on several clusters powered by CAPI, automatically fetching Pod CIDRs from each cluster.
+Sveltos's ClusterProfile definition lets you create a configuration with these details, and it will automatically deploy Calico to all matching clusters.

-In the below example, we use the Sveltos label `env=fv` to match all the cluster who need to get Calico as the desired CNI.
+In the example below, we use the Sveltos label _env=fv_ to identify all clusters that should use Calico as their CNI.

 ```yaml
 ---